5 min read

 Now here's where it gets interesting.
 My company offers the holy grail of benefits – and I bet yours does too.
 Most of my coworkers?
 They do the minimum required contributions and think they're covered.
 Meanwhile, they're literally walking past free money every single day.

-The Five Pillars of My Strategy (2026 IRS Limits)
+The Five Pillars of My Strategy (2026 Limits)

-Here's exactly how I maximize all five tax-advantaged accounts – complete with the 401k 2026 contribution limits and my actual strategy for each:
+Here's exactly how I maximize all five accounts to squeeze every drop of value from my compensation package – complete with the 2026 limits and my actual strategy for each:

 Quick Overview: All Five Accounts at a Glance